-IT-enabled services have become a crucial part of our daily lives.
-Whether for shopping, traveling or simply communicating with friends, there seems to a variety of top-ranking services for virtually everything.
-Businesses are no different, with services doing everything from keeping things running from day to day to meeting the ever-evolving needs and expectations of clients and customers.
+It-enabled services have become a crucial part of our daily lives.
+Whether for shopping, traveling, or simply communicating with friends, there seems to be a wide choice of top-ranking services for virtually everything.
+Businesses are no different, with corporate services doing everything from keeping things running from day to day to meeting the ever-evolving needs and expectations of clients and customers.

-In the current Digital Age, there are always new opportunities for services to be improved, giving organizations opportunities to save time and money while also achieving more reliable and higher-quality results.
-At the same time, customer expectations are constantly in flux, with companies rushing to meet demands for convenience, quality and accessibility to avoid losing ground to competitors.
+In the current Digital Age, there are always new opportunities for services to be improved, such as by increasing efficiency, reducing costs, boosting reliability, enhancing quality, and so on.
+At the same time, customer expectations are constantly in flux, with companies rushing to meet demands for convenience, quality, and accessibility to avoid losing ground to competitors.

-This has all made the management of IT services into a crucial corporate discipline.
-A number of different IT service management (ITSM) frameworks have appeared as a result over the years, with one of the most popular being ITIL.
-Formerly known as the ‘Information Technology Infrastructure Library’, ITIL offers a number of best-practice guidelines for planning, developing, deploying and continually improving IT-enabled services, helping users to ensure that they are constantly aligned with the needs of their business or organization.
+This has all made the management of IT services a crucial corporate discipline.
+A number of different IT service management (ITSM) frameworks have appeared as a result, with one of the most popular being ITIL.
+Formerly known as the ‘Information Technology Infrastructure Library’, ITIL offers a number of best-practice guidelines for planning, developing, deploying, and continually improving IT-enabled services, helping users to ensure that they are constantly aligned with the needs of their business or organization.

-What is it about V3 that needed to be updated?
+What was it about v3 that needed to be updated?

-Though ITIL 4 Foundation courses are now available, there are still many users continuing to study V3.
+Though ITIL 4 courses are now available, there are still many users continuing to study v3.
 The old syllabus is by no means outdated, and the certification program can still be followed.
-AXELOS has even specified that V3 certifications will remain valid.
+AXELOS has even specified that v3 certifications will remain valid.

-The ITIL V3 certification path is fairly straightforward: students complete modules in order to earn ‘credits’, which in turn earn them the right to take higher level examinations.
-The variety of topics covered in the ITIL intermediate streams is one of the framework’s greatest strengths, as it allows students to choose modules which are more relevant to them.
+The ITIL v3 certification path is fairly straightforward: students complete modules in order to earn ‘credits’, which in turn earn them the right to take higher-level examinations.
+The variety of topics covered in the ITIL intermediate streams is one of the framework’s greatest strengths, as it allows students to choose modules that are more relevant to them.

 As the name suggests, the Foundation module introduces users to the ITIL framework, including its terminology and key concepts.
 They will gain a basic understanding of the ITIL Service Lifecycle, as well as the five core ITIL volumes: